Grilla Grills Silverbac Pellet Grill

 20-pound capacity side mounted pellet hopper

 Full Review – Grilla Silverbac Pellet Grill

-When looking at pellet grills below $1,000USD, there doesn’t seem to be a lot of variety.
-The Silverbac looks a lot like other model.
-It is, however, built with a little more weight.
+Most pellet grills below $1,000USD don’t have a lot of variabilities.
+The Silverbac looks a lot like other models, though, built with more weight.
 In fact, it is considerably heavier than the comparable pellet grill from Traeger or Pitt Boss.
-This weight is found in the stainless steel lid (because you couldn’t build a lighter weight lid than Traeger) and the rest of the body.
-The Silverbac can hold heat inside better and while it’s operating temperature range isn’t much different than the competition, holding in the heat means it uses less pellets and pellets are a big cost in operating a pellet grill, is, in fact, the pellets themselves.
+This weight is found in the stainless steel lid (because you couldn’t build a lighter lid than Traeger) and in the rest of the body.
+The Silverbac has efficient heat holding capabilities, and while the operating temperature range isn’t far off of the competition, increased insulation means using fewer pellets.
+One of the biggest costs of operating a pellet grill, is, in fact, the pellets themselves.

-In this price range, and given the capacity, this is the pellet grill to buy.
-It is well packaged (which is important since you will probably have to order it online) and the instructions are well written.
-Grilla provides a number of accessories for this grill and have a good reputation for supporting their products.
-I do suggest, if you are looking for a smaller pellet grill with a very small footprint to consider the original Grilla Pellet Grill.
+In this price range and given the capacity, this is certainly the pellet grill to buy.
+It is well packaged (which is important since it is frequently sold online), and the instructions are well written.
+Grilla provides a number of accessories for this grill and has a good reputation for supporting its products.
+I do suggest that if you are looking for a smaller unit with an even smaller footprint, you consider the original Grilla Pellet Grill.

 Grilla Silverbac vs Z-Grills 700 Series